 Before we go any further, it is impossible to know who the “good guys” and “bad guys” are in this.
 Maybe there are none?
-It’s not a three-act drama after all.
+It’s not a three-act drama, after all.
 (If it were, we would have come up with a more clear inciting incident.)
 As filmmakers, it is important to should look at Distribber under Soares' tenure.
-Partnering with IDA and getting Distribber into Redbox are not exactly calculated moves a grifter would make whose only aim is to take filmmakers' money and run.
+Partnering with IDA and getting Distribber into Redbox is not exactly calculated moves a grifter would make whose only aim is to take filmmakers' money and run.
 These are the moves someone would make who is aware of the landscape of indie filmmakers and is trying to get filmmakers to audiences.
 So, how or why would anyone think anything was not on the up and up?
 Soares currently has removed his Twitter account as well as his LinkedIn profile.
 We wish we knew more.

-May 2014: Nick Soares under DiGi Worldwide acquires Distribber from Indiegogo.
+May 2014: Nick Soares, under DiGi Worldwide, acquires Distribber from Indiegogo.
 Here’s his quote about partnering with Redbox & Walmart

 “As part of this transition, DiGi Worldwide is re-launching Distribber with the following partnerships in place: Redbox, Redbox Instant, Walmart, VuDu, Google Play, amongst others.
-Distribber will also be expanding its Video On Demand (VOD) reach to new territories including UK, Russia, South America and China.
+Distribber will also be expanding its Video On Demand (VOD) reach to new territories including UK, Russia, South America, and China.
 We acquired Distribber simply because it completed our robust game plan.
 Allowing filmmakers to receive every option imaginable from funding to distribution, while maximizing their potential to not only return their investment but to actually make a living producing movies."

 June 2015: GoDigital Inc. Buys Distribber and Soares expands it from 6 employees to 14

 From a Variety article: